tzcnt/tmc-asio/README.md

 ```

 ### ex_asio.hpp
 Provides the executor type `tmc::ex_asio`.
-This executor transparently wraps an `asio::io_context`, so that it can be provided directly to any Asio calls.
+This executor transparently wraps a single-threaded `asio::io_context`, so that it can be provided directly to any Asio calls.
 It also functions as a TMC executor by providing a specialization of `tmc::detail::executor_traits`.

 A global instance of this is provided at `tmc::asio_executor()`.
 The global instance does not start running until `init()` is called on it - so you can choose to construct your own instance instead.
 Multiple instances of `tmc::ex_asio` will not conflict with each other.